-- 3.5.1 Where a PSII is required (as defined in this Plan for both local and national priorities), the investigation will start as soon as the incident is identified by the Daily Incident Safety Huddle (DISH).
-All PSII investigations begin with the completion of a 48hr report. - 3.5.2 PSIIs will ordinarily be completed within one to three months of their start date. - 3.5.3 In exceptional circumstances, a longer timeframe may be required for completion of a PSII.
+3.5.1 The requirement for a PSII will be agreed at the Patient Safety Overview Panel, following completion of a 48hr report.

+- 3.5.2 PSIIs will ordinarily be completed within one to three months of their start date. - 3.5.3 In exceptional circumstances, a longer timeframe may be required for completion of a PSII.
 In this case, any extended timeframe will be agreed between Sheffield Health & Social Care NHS Foundation Trust and the patient/family/carer or nominated significant other. - 3.5.4 No PSII should take longer than six months.
-A balance will be drawn between conducting a thorough PSII, the impact that extended timescales can have on those involved in the incident, and the risk that delayed findings may adversely affect safety or require further checks to ensure they remain relevant. - 3.5.5 Where the processes of external bodies delay access to information for longer than six months, a completed PSII can be reviewed to determine whether new information indicates the need for further investigative activity.
+A balance will be drawn between conducting a thorough PSII, the impact that extended timescales can have on those involved in the incident, and the risk that delayed findings may adversely affect safety or require further checks to ensure they remain relevant. - 3.5.5 Where the processes of external agencies delay access to information for longer than six months, a completed PSII can be reviewed to determine whether new information indicates the need for further investigative activity.